ekkjohnson/career-connection/README.md

 # code-quiz
-A quiz to guess letters from blanks to spell a word, similar to hangman The words are related to coding
+A quiz to guess questions related to javascript

 Has a timer that counts down

+Decrements time for wrong answer

 # 04 Web APIs: Code Quiz